hibernate/hibernate-ogm/readme.md

     export COUCHDB_HOSTNAME=couchdb-machine

 If this variable is not set, the _couchdb_ module still will be compiled and packaged but the tests will be skipped.
+If needed, the port to connect to can be configured through the environment variable `COUCHDB_PORT`.

+### Cassandra

+For running the tests in the _cassandra_ module an installed Cassandra server is required.
+Specify its host name by setting the environment variable `CASSANDRA_HOSTNAME` prior to running the test suite:

+    export CASSANDRA_HOSTNAME=cassandra-machine

+If this variable is not set, the _cassandra_ module still will be compiled and packaged but the tests will be skipped.
+If needed, the port to connect to can be configured through the environment variable `CASSANDRA_PORT`.

+### Redis

+For running the tests in the _redis_ module an installed Redis server is required.
+Specify its host name by setting the environment variable `REDIS_HOSTNAME` prior to running the test suite:

+    export REDIS_HOSTNAME=redis-machine

+If this variable is not set, the _redis_ module still will be compiled and packaged but the tests will be skipped.
+If needed, the port to connect to can be configured through the environment variable `REDIS_PORT`.

 ## Contact